top of page

 • Hands-on art workshops

-• The popular Rock Wallaby Treasure Hunt of 22, 3D wallabies
+• The popular Rock Wallaby Treasure Hunt featuring 22 3D wallabies

 • 75 2D cut-outs around town created by the Proserpine High School Art Students